 What are Rigging Screws and Turn Buckles ?

-Rigging Screws have the closed barrel type centre and so look more aesthetically pleasing whilst Turn buckles have an open body/centre piece which turns around the visible screws.
+These fittings have the closed barrel type centre and so look more aesthetically pleasing whilst Turn buckles have an open body/centre piece which turns around the visible screws.
 The definition of a turn buckle is type of coupling which possesses internal screws that are used to connect two wires or rods, end to end in order to adjust the tension.

 Rope Services Direct supply a range of rigging screws and turn buckles.
 They come with a variety of fittings for each end to suit your particular application, eye such as eye +eye, eye + hook, jaw + jaw, Hook + jaw, etc. Some rigging screws are fitted with locking nuts/barrel strainers to ensure that there is no unwanted loosening of the rope.

-As standard we supply 5MM, 6MM, 8MM and 10MM screws in mild and stainless steel but please do ask us if you need anything custom-made.
+As standard we supply 5MM, 6MM, 8MM and 10MM screws in mild and stainless steel.
+But please do ask us if you need anything custom-made.

 We are always available for clarification on any wire rope fitting and for order taking on 01384 78004, we look forward to hearing from you!